MicrosoftDocs/memdocs/memdocs/intune/configuration/use-enterprise-sso-plug-in-ios-ipados-with-intune.md

 ---
 # required metadata

-title: Microsoft Enterprise SSO plug-in in Microsoft Intune (iOS/iPadOS)
+title: Configure iOS/iPadOS Enterprise SSO plug-in in Microsoft Intune
 description: Add or create an iOS or iPadOS device profile using the Microsoft Enterprise SSO plug-in in Microsoft Intune.
 keywords:
 author: TBC